ripienaar/free-for-dev/README.md

   * [cloudno.de](https://cloudno.de/) — Free cloud hosting for Node.js apps.
   * [heliohost.org](https://www.heliohost.org) — Community powered free hosting for everyone.
  * [render.com](https://render.com) — A unified platform to build and run all your apps and web app free SSL, a global CDN, private networks and auto deploys from Git, free for static web page.
+  * [pythonanywhere.com](https://www.pythonanywhere.com/) — Hosting for Python-based apps.
+Free for 1 app with low bandwidth on a *username.pythonanywhere.com*-domain.

 ## DNS